jenkinsci/Aristiun-Aribot-Plugin/README.md

 * Repeat it for another two roles.

 **Step 6**
-* You can use the Application ID, Tenant ID and value you copied earlier to complete adding an account.
+* You can use the Application ID, Tenant ID, Client ID, Client Secret to create credentials below
+* Subscription ID you can find on the `Subscriptions` page of the Azure portal
+* Resource group name should be target resource group from the `Resource groups` page
 ---

 ### AWS